-- Add the medium-hard veggies, like mushrooms, zucchini, and broccoli.
+- Then, add the medium-hard veggies, like mushrooms, zucchini, and broccoli.
 Cook those until they begin to soften.

-- Add the rice along with the soft veggies, like kale, spinach, and frozen peas or corn, and cook until the last round of veggies are fully cooked, which should happen very quickly.
+- Finally, add the rice along with the soft veggies -- like kale, spinach, and frozen peas or corn --, and cook until the last round of veggies are fully cooked, which should happen very quickly.

 You can also add tofu to this dish, if you like.
-If you want to add tofu, marinate it in a little bit of soy sauce and rice vinegar before you prep the rest of your ingredients, then add it to the pan with the hard veggies or air fry it while everything else cooks.
+If you want to add tofu, cube or crumble it, then marinate it in three tablespoons of low-sodium soy sauce, a teaspoon of rice vinegar, and a teaspoon of garlic powder before you prep the rest of your ingredients, then add it to the pan with the hard veggies or air fry it separately while everything else cooks.

-If you do cook it in the pan with the rest of the fried rist, just be sure to stir gently, so the cubes won't break up too much.
+If you do cook your tofu in the pan with the rest of the ingredients, just be sure to stir gently, so the cubes won't break up too much.

 That's really it!
 Do a quick survey of your fridge and freezer, read over the steps below, and make yourself some pineapple fried rice, y'all!